sigmod/sqlpp/document.md

     );

 ## <a id="Union_all">UNION ALL
-UNION ALL can be used to combine two input streams.
+UNION ALL can be used to combine two input streams into one.
 Similar to SQL, there is no ordering guarantee on the output stream.
 However, different from SQL, SQL++ does not inspect what the data looks like on each input stream and allows heterogenity on the output stream and does not enforce schema change on any input streams.
 The following query is an example:

+##### Example

     SELECT u.name AS uname
     FROM GleambookUsers u